chicago vs new york city

 Sources: Extra Space Storage 2025; Chicago Agent Magazine Market Outlook Feb 2026; Golan’s Moving Job Market Analysis Chicago-NYC.

-The salary adjustment consideration that Golan’s Moving flags for Chicago-to-NYC transitions captures a dynamic that applies in reverse as well: a Chicago salary that appears lower on paper than its New York equivalent often produces a comparable or superior lifestyle standard because the cost differential is so large.
-A professional earning $95,000 in Chicago frequently lives better in measurable ways than the same professional earning $130,000 in New York City once housing, taxes, and daily expenses are accounted for.
+A Chicago salary that appears lower on paper than its New York equivalent frequently produces a comparable or superior lifestyle standard once the cost differential is applied.
+A professional earning $95,000 in Chicago often lives more comfortably in measurable ways than the same professional earning $130,000 in New York City after housing, taxes, and daily expenses are accounted for.
+The fields where New York’s salary ceiling genuinely justifies its cost premium are senior investment banking, hedge fund management, and top-tier fashion and media executive roles.
+For the much larger population of professionals in healthcare, technology, logistics, education, architecture, and mid-level finance, where both cities offer comparable salary levels, Chicago’s cost structure tends to produce better financial outcomes over time.

 long distance moves